RoelKroes/TBTracker-ESP32/README.md

 You will need to install two extra Arduino library from the librairy manager:
 - Radiolib
 - TinyGPS++

+The program also supports the BME280 environment sensor.
+If you enable that code, you will need Adafruit BME280 library

 # Hardware
 The minimal hardware configuration you need is: